Cosmic-Infinity/split-it-all/README.md

 🟡 But then how do it split it?
 Batch files cannot process image.
 I need something else

 🟢 Okay, I found this split-image project on github.
 How do I use it?
-Ooooooo it's in python (All I know about Python is that it's procedure oriented)
+Oooookay it's in python (why does it have to be python)

 🔵 Fine I can pass some arguments into it's cli via the batch file.